dedan/pcourse/lectures/lec2.md

 Homework
 --------

-from this lecture on I ask you to keep a list of things that you already learned.
+From this lecture on I ask you to keep a list of things that you already learned.
 Please write down all the terms and symbols that you learned, together with a short explanation of what it does or means.
 The one of last week could start with:

-print: Print text on the terminal (print("text to print")) "": wrap this symbols around text to make it a string ("text")
+* `print`: Print text on the terminal (print("text to print"))
+* `""`: wrap this symbols around text to make it a string ("text")
-variable: you can store a value in a variable, name a value ...
+* `variable`: you can store a value in a variable, name a value
+* ...

 1. Download the following [short python program][1] and follow the task